jabrown5/political-affiliation-using-twitter-116th-congress/README.md

 ## Recommendations and Next Steps
 - Collect more official Senator and Representative Twitter data.
+    - Twitter data from when a President of the opposite party was in power.
 - Explore other dimensionality reduction measures.
 - Use other word vectorization packages.
     - Gensim, GloVe
+- Examine voting data for Senators and Representatives and see how this compares to the clusters found in this project.

 ## Sources